High Risk →

 Wear OS development reference — Wear OS 5 (API 35), Material 3 Expressive for Wear (stable Aug 2025).
 CRITICAL: Wear OS uses DIFFERENT Compose dependencies than phone apps.
 AI tools generate phone Compose (LazyColumn, Button, NavHost) — none of these compile on Wear OS.
 Correct Wear components: S...

-Part of the AndroJack MCP MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the AndroJack MCP server.

 AI agents invoke android_wearos_guide to trigger processes or run actions in AndroJack MCP.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.

 android_wearos_guide can trigger processes with real-world consequences.
 An uncontrolled agent might start dozens of builds, send mass notifications, or kick off expensive compute jobs.
-Intercept enforces rate limits and validates arguments to keep execution within safe bounds.
+PolicyLayer enforces rate limits and validates arguments to keep execution within safe bounds.

 Execute tools trigger processes.
 Rate-limit and validate arguments to prevent unintended side effects.